orc-hfg/madek-custom-css/README.md

+## What
 This repo contains a custom stylesheet for [Madek](https://github.com/orc-hfg/resources/wiki/Madek), a software at the intersection between an institutional repository and digital asset management.
 The stylesheet was developed by [Open Resource Center](https://hfg-karlsruhe.de/forschung-und-entwicklung/orc/), a project of Karlsruhe University of Arts and Design.

+## Why
 The Madek WebApp is a complex application written in Ruby on Rails and React.
-We felt the need to refresh the visual interface with minimal expense.
-For this purpose, we hook a custom CSS file into the WebApp that can extend or overwrite existing rules.
-It's a bit of a hack, of course.
+To some, it might look a bit outdated nowadays.
+We felt the need to refresh the visual interface – with minimal expense.

+## How
-To hook the custom CSS file into the Madek-WebApp, you need to add two lines of code to the image of `_base.html`.
-We highly recommend to load your custom stylesheet AFTER the regular stylesheet, so your custom rules can override the existing ones.
+We hook a custom CSS file into the Madek-WebApp, right after the regual CSS file gets loaded.
+The sequence is important, because our custom rules should extend or override the existing ones.

+To do this, you need to add two lines of code and deploy the application:

 `madek-webapp/app/views/layouts/_base.haml`